clivegross/Clio-DAS/README.md

 		sudo vi /etc/vsftpd.conf

-to allow ftp connections, search through the file and make the following changes-
+to allow ftp connections, search through the file and make the following changes:
-Set:
+Set

 		anonymous_enable=NO

-Uncomment the follwoing lines:
+Uncomment the following lines

 		local_enable=YES
 		write_enable=YES

-Add to end of file:
+Add to end of file

 		force_dot_files=YES

-Restart the FTP server with:
+Restart the FTP server with

 		sudo service vsftpd restart'